pauljickling/notes/devops/ansible.md

 `-K` for "`--ask-become-pass`" to supply a password

-`--limit "{server IP/name}"` limits ansible ad-hoc command to specified server.
+`-l` or `--limit "{server IP/name}"` limits ansible ad-hoc command to specified server.
 You can use regular expressions for your limit argument if you prefix the quoted arguments with a tilde `~` character.

 `-B {seconds}` specifies the max amount of time to let a job run